piotrmurach/finite_machine/README.md

 ### 7.1 Plain Ruby Objects

 In order to use **FiniteMachine** with an object, you need to define a method that will construct the state machine.
-You can implement the state machine using the `define` DSL or create a separate object that can be instantiated.
+You can implement the state machine using the `new` DSL or create a separate object that can be instantiated.
 To complete integration you will need to specify `target` context to allow state machine to communicate with the other methods inside the class like so:

 ```ruby
 class Car